 Heavy rain swept through Lahore and several districts across Punjab on Monday night, providing much-needed relief but also bringing challenges.
-The Provincial Disaster Management Authority (PDMA) Punjab issued a warning, instructing all departments to stay alert.
+Provincial Disaster Management Authority (PDMA) Punjab issued a warning, instructing all departments to stay alert.

 Irfan Ali Kathia, Director General of PDMA, directed Deputy Commissioners throughout the province to stay on high alert.
-He emphasized the need for readiness to handle any emergencies that might arise from the rain.
-The District Emergency Operation Centers across Punjab have activated their response plans, and the PDMA control room is monitoring the situation continuously.
+He emphasized the need for readiness to handle any emergencies that might arise from rain.
+District Emergency Operation Centers across Punjab have activated their response plans, and PDMA control room is monitoring the situation continuously.

 DG PDMA also instructed Rescue 1122 and other emergency services to keep their personnel and equipment ready.
 They must immediately drain water from residential areas to prevent flooding.

-The monsoon rains are expected to continue until September 4.
+Monsoon rains are expected to continue until September 4.
 Residents should exercise caution, particularly around electric poles and hanging wires, to avoid accidents during the adverse weather conditions.

 Also Read: Pakistan’s Inflation Hits 34-Month Low in August